timothee-haudebourg/generic-btree/README.md

-# How to make your own BTree: Generic BTree implementation for Rust
+# How to make your own B-Tree: Generic B-Tree implementation for Rust

 <table><tr>
   <td><a href="https://docs.rs/generic-btree">Documentation</a></td>